List of presidents of the Philippines: Living former presidents

+None (Note: Duterte was elected as the Mayor of Davao City on May 12, 2025 during the 2025 Davao City local elections but was not able to get inaugurated on June 30, 2025 as he is currently detained at the United Nations Detention Unit, The Hague since March 11, 2025.
+Vice Mayor and son Sebastian Duterte served as Acting Mayor until January 23, 2026 in which Sebastian Duterte officially became mayor.)

 Unofficial presidents

 Andrés Bonifacio is considered by some historians to be the first president of the Philippines.
-He was the third Supreme President (Spanish: Presidente Supremo; Tagalog: Kataastaasang Pangulo) of the Katipunan secret society.
+He was the third Supreme President (Presidente Supremo; Kataastaasang Pangulo) of the Katipunan secret society.
 Its Supreme Council, led by the Supreme President, coordinated provincial and district councils.
 When the Katipunan went into open revolt in August 1896 (the Cry of Balintawak), Bonifacio transformed it into a revolutionary government with him as president.
-While the term Katipunan remained, Bonifacio's government was also known as the Tagalog Republic (Tagalog: Republika ng Katagalugan; Spanish: Republica Tagala).
+While the term Katipunan remained, Bonifacio's government was also known as the Tagalog Republic (Republica Tagala; Republika ng Katagalugan).
 (Although the word Tagalog refers to a specific ethnicity, Bonifacio used it to denote all indigenous people in the Philippines in place of Filipino which had colonial origins.)

 Some historians contend that including Bonifacio as a past president would imply that Macario Sakay and Miguel Malvar should also be included.
 Malvar continued Emilio Aguinaldo's leadership of the First Philippine Republic after the latter's capture until his own capture in 1902.
 Macario Sakay revived the Tagalog Republic in 1902 as a continuation of Bonifacio's Katipunan.
 They are still both considered by some scholars as "unofficial presidents".
 Along with Bonifacio, Malvar and Sakay are not recognized as presidents by the Philippine government.

 Emilio Aguinaldo is officially recognized as the first president of the Philippines, but this is based on his term of office during the Malolos Republic, later known as the First Philippine Republic.
 Prior to this Aguinaldo had held the presidency of several revolutionary governments which are not counted in the succession of Philippine republics.

 Manuel L. Quezon delegated his presidential duties to José Abad Santos, the then-Chief Justice, when the former fled the Philippines amidst Japanese occupation of the islands to establish a government-in-exile.
 He is believed to have in effect become the acting president of the Philippine Commonwealth though no legal document has been retrieved detailing the official transfer of the title of President to Abad Santos.